PujaKumari47/vehicleapp/README.md

-# vehicleapp
+# VehicleApp
 ### Description

-An integrated learning platform that helps colleges admin, faculty, and students organize and manage entrepreneurship education.
+An app that displays a list of vehicles.
+The vehicles will be loaded from a external API.

 Getting started
 ----